credativ/plutono/ISSUE_TRIAGE.md

 When an issue has all basic information provided, but the triage responsible haven't been able to reproduce the reported problem at a first glance, the issue is labeled [Needs investigation](https://github.com/grafana/grafana/labels/needs%20investigation).
 Depending on the perceived severity and/or number of [upvotes](https://help.github.com/en/articles/about-conversations-on-github#reacting-to-ideas-in-comments), the investigation will either be delegated to another maintainer for further investigation or put on hold until someone else (maintainer or contributor) picks it up and eventually starts investigating it.

-Investigating issues can be a very time consuming task, especially for the maintainers, given the huge number of combinations of plugins, data sources, platforms, databases, browsers, tools, hardware, integrations, versions and cloud services, etc that are being used with Grafana.
+Investigating issues can be a very time consuming task, especially for the maintainers, given the huge number of combinations of plugins, data sources, platforms, databases, browsers, tools, hardware, integrations, versions and cloud services, etc that are being used with Plutono.
 There is a certain number of combinations that are more common than others, and these are in general easier for maintainers to investigate.

 For some other combinations it may not be possible at all for a maintainer to setup a proper test environment to investigate the issue.
 In these cases we really appreciate any help we can get from the community.
 Otherwise the issue is highly likely to be closed.